Up until a few years ago, it was common knowledge that only identical twins can ever share a placenta in the womb.

-Because fraternal twins are caused by a pair of eggs being fertilised by separate sperm, when they bed themselves into the wall of the womb they each form their own placenta, with no way of sharing.
+Fraternal twins are caused by a pair of eggs being fertilised by separate sperm, when they bed themselves into the wall of the womb they each form their own placenta, with no way of sharing.

 However, identical twins are caused when the same egg splits into two embryos, and if this happens late enough, it’s possible for both twins to share the same placenta.

 In fact, this happens often enough that up to 70% of identical twins might end up sharing a placenta.